Use Mod Podge stencils and sand to decorate a wood crate – perfect for holding books, craft supplies or anything else you need to store.

 As I pack up to move, I realize how much I love my books.
 I’m old school when it comes to them.
 Though I own a Kindle, I’d much rather feel the paper in my hands.
 I wonder if anyone else feels like that?

 Anyhoo, I used my new Mod Podge stencils to decorate the ends of this book crate . . . and this time I used sand with them!
 I love the way that sand looks in a cool pattern.
-This is a very easy project, and would be useful for all sorts of things.

 Learn how to decorate a wood crate below – and customize it with the patterns and sand color of your choice.